 - 1. Visit AAN.com/ResearchProgram

-- 2. Go to "Clinical Research Training Scholarship"
+- 2. Go to "Practice Research Training Scholarship"

 - 3. Select "Apply now"

 Please only submit one application - applicants are not allowed to submit applications for more than one award.
-Your application will also be considered for all relevant clinical research training scholarship awards.

 Visit the Frequently Asked Questions portion of the website for more information.